smith288/homebridge-fordpass-api/README.md

 - Charging Switch: Adds a button that can trigger automations when your EV begins charging.
 - Plug Switch: Adds a button that can trigger automations when your EV is plugged in.

+## Credit
+@Brandawg93 was the basis of this project.
+Much of his code was reused for this one.
+Give them a shoutout!

 ## Installation

 1. Install the plugin through npm: